 Furthermore, as Noah led his family, it is likely that Noah was the spiritual leader of all his descendants who followed the LORD.

 With the growth of his family, Noah saw some of his family drift from the true worship of God and eventually engage in rebellion and idolatry.
 Nimrod may have been the first to present himself as leader in opposition to Noah.
-Nimrod was described as a “mighty hunter before the LORD” (Gen 10:9).
+Nimrod was described as a “mighty hunter before the LORD” (Genesis 10:9).

 4. Noah witnessed the growth of his descendants